aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 Aspose.Slides allows you to 3D bevel effects to a shape by modifying its [ThreeDFormat](https://apireference.aspose.com/slides/cpp/class/aspose.slides.three_d_format) properties this way:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation) class.
+2. Get a slide's reference through its index.
-2. Add a shape to a slide.
+3. Add an [IShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_shape) to the slide.
 3. Set your preferred parameters for the shape's [ThreeDFormat](https://apireference.aspose.com/slides/cpp/class/aspose.slides.three_d_format) properties.
 4. Write the presentation to disk.